cras-py/hiringtests/Sales_Ops_Test/Sales_Ops_Instructions.md

 ## Evaluation Criteria
 - Accuracy of calculations and data handling
 - Quality and relevance of insights
-- Effective use of Excel functions and formulas
+- Effective use of Excel features, functions, and formulas
 - Visual presentation and organization of information
 - Efficiency of approach